hertogp/stitch/_readme.md

 ### [Lilaq](https://lilaq.org/)

 Yet another [typst](https://typst.app/) package, this time for advanced data visualization.
-Unfortunately, typst and its packages have no way of downloading data, so the following codeblock is used for side-effects only (well, its included here to show it's actually there and doing something)
+Unfortunately, typst and its packages currently have no way of downloading data, so the following codeblock is used for side-effects only (well, its included here to show it's actually there and doing something)